Table of contents

 This is a positive development.
 Previously, tropical gardeners have needed ladders and other mechanical aids to harvest fruit from mature trees.
 Dwarf fruit trees not only allow more plants in a small area, they result in trees that fruit at a reasonable height.
 This also makes harvesting safe and easy.

 You will sometimes see tropical fruit trees referred to as ‘exotics’, though that is not our practice.
-We have by no means provided an exhaustive list of the types of fruit trees you can grow in the tropics.
-Indeed some other soo-called ‘exotics’ you may like to consider include mangosteen, soursop, Malay apple and jackfruit.
+Also, we have by no means provided an ‘exhaustive list’ of the fruit trees you can grow in the tropics.
+Indeed some other so-called ‘exotics’ you may like to consider include mangosteen, soursop, Malay apple and jackfruit.